Jondolf/avian/benches/README.md

-# `benches_cli`
+# Avian Benchmarks

-A command-line interface for benchmarking Avian.
+Benchmarks for `avian2d` and `avian3d` for measuring performance and scaling in various test scenes.

-## Usage
+## Running the Benchmarks

-Below are the available option.
+The `benches` CLI is provided for running the benchmarks with various configurations.

 ```text
 Options: